ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 **LONG-LIVED VS. SHORT-LIVED BRANCHES![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.125.jpeg)**

- e key to maintaining a smooth system of branches and merges with your team is to keep branches short-lived.
+The key to maintaining a smooth system of branches and merges with your team is to keep branches short-lived.
 Nearly all of the problems asso - ciated with code merging come from code branches being open too long

 or the branch containing too large a diff (ctohb.com/diffs).
 In general, a short-lived branch should be open just a few days, or two weeks at the absolute most.